Zionist political violence: Zionist militant groups

-During the 1920 Nebi Musa riots, the 1921 Jaffa riots and the 1929 Palestine riots, Palestinian Arabs manifested hostility against Zionist immigration, which provoked the reaction of Jewish militias.
-In 1935, the Irgun, a Zionist underground military organization, split off from the Haganah.
+The Irgun (ארגון 'organization'; 1931–1948), associated with Betar and Revisionist Zionism, was founded as an offshoot of the Haganah.
 The Irgun were the armed expression of the nascent ideology of Revisionist Zionism founded by Ze'ev Jabotinsky.
 He expressed this ideology as "every Jew had the right to enter Palestine; only active retaliation would deter the Arab and the British; only Jewish armed force would ensure the Jewish state".

 During the 1936–39 Arab revolt in Palestine, Palestinian Arabs fought for the end of the Mandate and the creation of an Arab state based on the whole of Palestine.
-They attacked both British and Jews as well as some Palestinian Arabs who supported a Pan-Arabism.
-Mainstream Zionists, represented by the Vaad Leumi and the Haganah, practiced the policy of Havlagah (restraint); Irgun militants did not follow this policy and called themselves "Havlagah breakers."
+They attacked both British and Jews as well as some Palestinian Arabs who supported Pan-Arabism.
+Mainstream Zionists, represented by the Vaad Leumi and the Haganah, practiced the policy of Havlagah (הבלגה 'restraint').
+Irgun militants did not follow this policy and called themselves "Havlagah breakers."
 The Irgun began bombing Palestinian Arab civilian targets in 1938.
-While the Palestinian Arabs were "carefully disarmed" by the British Mandatory authorities by 1939, the Zionists were not.
-As a conciliation to the Arabs, the White Paper of 1939 was passed, imposing significant limits in Jewish immigration in the shadow of World War II.